 The recipient of numerous awards and honours, Bret's photographs have been shown in solo, juried and special event exhibitions in galleries and museums in Canada, the United States and abroad, including Leonardo Gallery in Toronto, Canada; The Tom Thomson Museum in Owen Sound, Canada; The Center for Fine Art Photography in Fort Collins, USA; and the Masters of Photography Exhibition in Curitiba, Brazil.
 His work has been internationally published in magazines such as LensWork, USA, and Photographers' Companion, China, and is held in public and private collections around the world.

-As a Director, Visual Effects Supervisor and Producer Bret has contributed to more than 50 feature films, mini-series, and television shows including Edward Burtynsky's Watermark, Camelot, IMAX: Hubble 3D, Silent Hill and Fly Away Home.
+As a Director, Visual Effects Supervisor and Producer Bret has contributed to more than 60 feature films, mini-series and television shows including the critically acclaimed The Expanse, Edward Burtynsky's Watermark, epic miniseries The Tudors and Camelot, IMAX: Hubble 3D and Silent Hill.
 See a list of the films Bret has worked on here.

 Bret was born in Dunnville, Ontario, Canada.
 He studied Film and Photography at Ryerson University in Toronto, Canada.